Ulaankhus: History

 Historically, Ulaankhus was settled by Kazakhs who moved to the northern side of the Altai Mountains.
 In 1922, Sherushy khoshuun with the canter in Akbalshyk, currently Bilüü, was established.
 In 1922, it was split into Sherushy and Shebaraigyr, and in 1925 into Sherushy, Shebaraigyr, Botakara, and Zhantekey.
 These khoshuuns belonged to Khovd Province.
 In 1938, Sherushy khoshuun was renamed Ulaankhus sum.
 In 1940, Bayan-Ölgii Province was established, and the sum was subordinated to this province.

 Geography

 Ulaankhus sum borders the Altai Republic of Russia to the north, Tsagaannuur to the northeast, Bugat to the east, Sagsai to the southeast, Altay Prefecture of Xinjiang, China to the southwest, and Tsengel to the west.
-The sum is covered by hills and nmountains, with 90% of the area lying at altitudes above 2500 m.
+The sum is covered by hills and mountains, with 90% of the area lying at altitudes above 2500 m.
 The highest point is the Besbogda Mountain (4374 m).